 You CAN homeschool and we can help.

-overload and well-meaning advice often left us feeling more discouraged than encouraged.
-We have all also struggled with the fear that we would “mess up” our children and ruin their futures.
-All of that changed once we sat down with a veteran home school mom and a mentor.
+When we first started the the homeschooling journey, we were right where you are, with limited information and/or information overload, plus well-meaning advice that often left us feeling discouraged.
+We have all also struggled with the fear of “messing up” our children and ruin their futures.
+All of that changed once we sat down with a veteran home school mom and mentor.
 That’s where WE CAN HELP you.

 Academic Advising Appointments

-As veteran home school moms and the directors of the Home Education Enrichment Day, we are here to help!
-For the past 16 years it has been our primary goal to empower and equip over 1,000 families like yours to educate their children at home.
-With over 70 years of homeschooling experience, we meet with families to answer their questions about scope and sequence, curriculum, grades, transcripts, testing, college applications, NCAA requirements, Bright Futures, scholarships and more.
+As veteran home school moms and Directors of the Home Education Enrichment Day, we are here to help!
+For the past 16 years our primary goal has been to empower and equip over 1,000 families to educate their children at home.
+With combined experience of over 70 years, we meet with families to answer their questions about scope and sequence, curriculum, grades, transcripts, testing, college applications, NCAA requirements, Bright Futures, scholarships and more.

 HEED Director, Sue Puchferran, is available for individual academic counseling appointments.

-At this 60-75 appointment you will complete an individualized scope and sequence for your
+At a 60-75 minute appointment, you will complete an individualized scope and sequence for your

-student, and we will answer all of your high school and college questions.
+student as well as get all of your high school and college questions answered.

 Initial Academic Appointment for non-HEED student (60-75 minutes) $150.00